Southeast Queensland Horticultural Best Management Practice Program (SEQ Hort BMP)

 - baseline conditions from Hort360 water quality risk assessment

-- proposed practice change/s
+- detailed information of proposed practice change/s

 - expected water quality outcomes